 - Stir in the eggplant, lemon juice and fresh coriander and cook for a further 10 minutes until you have a thick mixture.
 Adjust for seasoning and add salt if you prefer.

 - Remove from the heat and cool.

-- Dollop some greek yoghurt on top and scatter some chopped fresh coriander on top to serve.
+- Spoon some Greek yoghurt on top and scatter some chopped fresh coriander on top to serve.
 (Optional)

 The information shown is an estimate provided by an online nutrition calculator.